Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Conclusions

-Here we demonstrate that the requirement of the absolute anticommutativity between BRST and anti-BRST symmetry transformations lead to the derivation of one of the CF-type restriction in (7).
-For instance, it can be checked that the operator form of the anticommutator between BRST and anti-BRST transformations acting on the gauge field $B_{\mu\nu}$ produces the following result, namely;
+Here we demonstrate that the requirement of the absolute anticommutativity between the BRST and anti-BRST symmetry transformations leads to the derivation of one of the CF-type restrictions in (7).
+For instance, it can be checked that the operator form of the anticommutator between BRST and anti-BRST transformations, acting on the gauge field $B_{\mu\nu}$, produces the following result, namely;

-which is a non-zero result when we take into account only the (anti-)BRST symmetry transformations of the equations (5) and (6).
-The requirement of the absolute anticommutativity $\{s_b,\, s_{ab}\} = 0$ between $s_b$ and $s_{ab}$ demonstrate that one (i.e. $B_\mu - \bar B_\mu = \partial_\mu \phi_1$) of the CF-conditions is true.
-Similarly, we observe that the following anticommutator between (anti-)co-BRST symmetry transformations
+which is a non-zero {\it only} when we take into account the (anti-)BRST symmetry transformations of the equations (5) and (6).
+The requirement of the absolute anticommutativity $\{s_b,\, s_{ab}\} = 0$ between $s_b$ and $s_{ab}$ demonstrate that one (i.e. $B_\mu - \bar B_\mu = - \partial_\mu \phi_1$) of the CF-type restrictions (cf. (7)) is true.
+Similarly, we observe that the following anticommutator (i.e. $\{ s_d, s_{ad}\}$) between the (anti-)co-BRST symmetry transformations $s_{(a)d}$, namely;

-is non-zero when we use only the (anti-)co-BRST symmetry transformations of (3) and (4).
-However, the requirement of absolute anticommutativity (i.e. $\{s_d,\, s_{ad}\} = 0$) between co-BRST and anti-co-BRST symmetry transformations shows that one of the other (i.e. $ {\cal B}_\mu - {\bar{\cal B}}_\mu = \partial_\mu \phi_2$) CF-type conditions (7) is true.
+is non-zero {\it only} when we use the (anti-)co-BRST symmetry transformations of (3) and (4).
+However, the requirement of absolute anticommutativity (i.e. $\{s_d,\, s_{ad}\} = 0$) between the co-BRST and anti-co-BRST symmetry transformations shows that {\it one} of the other (i.e. $ {\cal B}_\mu - {\bar{\cal B}}_\mu = - \partial_\mu \phi_2$) CF-type restrictions of Eqn.
+(7) is {\it also} true.